steffbeckers/head-first-design-patterns/README.md

 The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

+Relies on inheritance: object creation is delegated to subclasses, which implement the factory method to create objects.

+### Abstract Factory

+The Abstract Factory Pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+Relies on object composition: object creation is implemented in methods exposed in the factory interface.